kauralasoo/MTAT.03.239_Bioinformatics/Software_setup.md

 [Anaconda](https://www.anaconda.com/download) is an all-in-one package manager, environment manager and Python distribution as well as a collection of hundreds of open source packages.
 Anaconda makes it easy to run multiple different version of Python in parallel.
 Furthermore, [bioconda](https://bioconda.github.io/) that is built on top of the anaconda package manager, makes it easy to install many different bioinformatics software packages, including those that are not written in Python.

 ## Installing Snakemake
-Snakemake is a workflow engine for running bio
+[Snakemake](http://snakemake.readthedocs.io/en/latest/) is a tool to define and execute reproducible bioinformatics workflows.

 ## Installing STAR RNA-seq aligner
 STAR is a program to align RNA sequencing reads to a reference genome.